-Based on average landings of red snapper from 2012-2015 and using the most 2013 Seafood Watch report, the sustainability breakdown of red snapper is as follows:
+Based on average landings of red snapper from 2014-2016 and using the most recent 2013 (U.S.) and 2018 (Mexico) Seafood Watch reports, the sustainability breakdown of red snapper is as follows:

 Red snapper grow up to 40 inches in length and 50 pounds.
 Females are able to reproduce as early as two years old, with spawning season lasting from May to October.
 Red snapper live a long life – up to 57 years old reported in the Gulf of Mexico, and 51 years old reported in the South Atlantic.
 Populations found in deeper waters tend to be redder than those in shallower waters.